JessicaKMcIntosh/VolunteerForSurvival/README.md

 Can you survive the alien wasteland and make it back to the shelter?

+See the map file `Map/vfs_map.png` for a map of Vololtol city.

 ## Playing Volunteer For Survival

 Playing VTS Online: